All Products

 • Images are processed as a whole without being chunked.

-2. Vectorization (Embedding): The system calls an embedding model to convert each data chunk or image into a numerical vector that represents its semantic meaning.
+2. Vectorization: Calls an embedding model to convert each chunk or image into a numerical vector representing its semantic meaning.

-3. Storage and indexing: The system stores the vector data in a vector database and creates an index for efficient retrieval.
+3. Storage and indexing: Stores vector data in a vector database and creates an index for retrieval.

-This section shows you how to quickly create a Document-type knowledge base and use it in an Application Flow.
+This section describes how to create a Document-type knowledge base and use it in an application flow.

 1. Create a knowledge base.
 Navigate to LangStudio and select a workspace.
 On the Knowledge Base tab, click Create Knowledge Base.
-Configure the following key parameters, leave the rest as default, and then click OK.
+Configure these parameters and click OK.

 Parameter